 What Does Avocado in Our Logo Mean?

-The cute avocado heart cannot be unnoticed in the Know Your Food logo, and, for us, it does have a solid meaning for being there.
+The cute avocado heart cannot be unnoticed in the Know Your Food logo, and, for us, it has a solid meaning.

 We believe that this fruit perfectly reflects the existing consumer choice of food items.
 After reading the packaging info, it can be presumed if it is a healthy product, meanwhile, the eyes can tell if it is tasty.
 However, rarely are we able to see what is left behind the scenes.

 Due to the great properties to human health, it is popularly dubbed a superfood.
 Avocados contain many nutrients and consist of approx. 73% water, 15% fat, 8.5% carbohydrate, and 2% protein.
 The table below shows the number of nutrients in a single 100 grams serving, and their health benefits.